al337a/Linux-basics-cheatsheet/README.md

-# Pentest-Cheatsheet
+# Cheatsheet according to Linux basics for hackers
-101 pentest for dummies (Can be complemented)
+Could be complemented